DKbyo/CordovaPluginAudioRecoder/README.md

 #Cordova Native Audio Plugin

-Cordova extension for Native Audio record.
+Cordova extension for Native Audio record for iOS and Android.

 ## Integration